ministryofjustice/hmpps-approved-premises-api/doc/how-to/modifying_domain_event_schemas.md

 ## Making a schema change that is backwards-compatible

-Unit and Integration tests will automatically pick up a new schema version defined in DomainEventEntity.kt and test serialization and de-serialization.
-To enable this when adding a new schema version:

 1. Add a new schema version entry to the corresponding DomainEventType (in DomainEventEntity.kt)
-2. Update Cas1DomainEventFactory.kt to ensure that JSON provided for prior schema versions reflect the legacy JSON (see createCas1DomainEventEnvelopeForSchemaVersion for an example of this)
+2. When creating the domain event, be sure to set the schema version to the latest value

 ## Managing a change that is not backwards-compatible

-In addition to the changes mentioned in the prior section:
+1. Add a new schema version entry to the corresponding DomainEventType (in DomainEventEntity.kt)
+2. When creating the domain event, be sure to set the schema version to the latest value

-1. Update the CAS-specific DomainEventService to adapt domain event json created against the older schema version to the new schema.
-For an example of this, see Cas1DomainEventMigrationService
+3. Update the CAS-specific DomainEventService to adapt domain event json created against the older schema via the Cas1DomainEventMigrationService
+4. Add a test for the older version in the Domain Event Integration Tests (DomainEventTest)